Family and friends concerned Noah Green was unraveling before Capitol attack

 Noah Green moved out into his own apartment in Newport News, but he continued to suffer hallucinations, heart palpitations, headaches and suicidal thoughts that could have related to drugs or mental illness, his brother said.

-Brendan Green said that Noah suddenly abandoned his apartment in Newport News, Va., one day and moved to Indianapolis, saying that the drugs had inspired him to go there.
+Brendan Green said that Noah suddenly abandoned his Newport News apartment one day and moved to Indianapolis, saying that the drugs had inspired him to go there.
 When he was in Indianapolis, Noah Green began to tell his brother that people were breaking into his apartment.

 Brendan Green flew to Indianapolis to make sure his brother was safe.
 The apartment seemed secure, he said, but his brother’s “mind didn’t seem right.”

-A couple months ago, Noah Green left Indianapolis and moved to Botswana, according to his brother.
+A couple of months ago, Noah Green left Indianapolis and moved to Botswana, according to his brother.
 While in Botswana, Noah Green told his brother that “his mind was telling him to basically commit suicide.”
-He told his brother that he had jumped in front of a car and was so badly injured that he had surgery at a local hospital.
+He told his brother that he had jumped in front of a car and was so badly injured that he had surgery at a hospital.
 Brendan Green saw bruises and scars on his brother’s body.

 About two weeks ago, Noah Green called Brendan Green asking for help, crying and saying he was “in a really bad situation and in really bad shape,” Brendan said.
 He asked to move in with Brendan, and the brother obliged.